Spring Garden Revival

 Comprehensive Soil Assessment & Amendment Protocols for Plainville’s Glacial Till

-A thorough soil assessment is the foundation of successful horticulture in Plainville, where glacial till soils often exhibit moderate acidity (pH 5.5–6.5) and variable drainage.
-All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab (pH, NPK, organic matter, micronutrients).
-Most flowering plants require a pH of 6.0–7.0; thus, dolomitic lime is recommended to raise pH and supply magnesium.
-Amend soils with 2–4 inches of compost, tilled to a depth of 8–10 inches, targeting 5–8% organic matter.
-Evaluate drainage, microclimate, and existing vegetation using the USDA Web Soil Survey and document baseline conditions for future reference.
+A thorough soil assessment is the foundation of successful, sustainable gardens in Plainville, where glacial till soils predominate.
+All new planting sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH (typically 5.5–6.5), NPK, organic matter, and micronutrients.
+Most flowering plants require a pH of 6.0–7.0, so dolomitic lime is recommended to raise pH and supply magnesium.
+Amend soils with 2–4 inches of compost, tilled to 8–10 inches, targeting 5–8% organic matter.
+Site evaluation should include drainage (clay/silt content), microclimate, and existing vegetation, using the USDA Web Soil Survey for documentation.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources

 Planting near wetlands, streams, or other protected resources in Plainville is governed by the Wetlands Protection Act (M.G.L. c.
-131, § 40), which mandates 25–50 foot buffer zones.
-Activities within these areas require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit from the: Plainville Conservation Commission
+131, § 40), which establishes 25–50 foot buffer zones.
+Activities within these areas require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit.
+Erosion control measures such as silt fencing, straw bales, and mulching are mandatory to prevent sediment runoff.
+Coordination with the MA Division of Fisheries & Wildlife is necessary if rare species or sensitive habitats are present.
+No work should occur during bird nesting season (March 15–August 31) in designated areas.
+For permitting and compliance, contact:

 190 South Street, Plainville, MA 02762